ShrideepP/coin-pulse/README.md

 ## Contact

-For any inquiries or questions, please contact me at [your-email-address].
+For any inquiries or questions, please contact me at [shrideeppakhare2005@gmail.com].

 Happy coding!